 We look at some of the most common questions posed to our underwriters.

-Q: Why is your contaminated land policy not provided in perpetuity?
+Q: Why isn't your contaminated land policy provided indefinitely?

 Q: My client is buying a property, and I'm uncertain whether the developer complied with the original planning conditions and section 106 Agreement when the property was built.
 Do you have a policy to assist in this circumstance?